memeresearch/memeresearch.github.io/resources.md

 ## MEME Resources

 MEME is open source!
-If you want to contribute or download the code is here: https://gitlab.com/inq-seeds/boilerplate.
+If you want to contribute or download the code is here: <a href="https://gitlab.com/inq-seeds/boilerplate" target="_blank">https://gitlab.com/inq-seeds/boilerplate</a>.

 Coming soon: downloadable version.